 Not Picture Perfect

-I really love what Dominique Loreau, French author of the book L’art de la Simplicité (How To Live with Less) said,
+I love what Dominique Loreau, French author of the book L’art de la Simplicité (How To Live with Less) wrote,

 “Throwing things overboard is the best way to stay afloat,” ~ Dominique Loreau